-VVSG Volume II Testing Requirement- Section 2 Section Section Section Section Section Section Section Section Section Section Section Section Volume ii Testing Requirement- Section 2 2.2 2.3 2.4 2.5 2.6 2.7 2.8 2.9 2.10 2.11 2.12 2.13 detail to provide an overview of the system for maintenance, and for identification of faulty hardware or software.
-The description includes a concept of operations that fully describes such items as: а The electrical and mechanical functions of the Accept equipment A 1 b.
-How the processes of ballot handling and reading Accept • are performed (paper-based systems) Accept C. How vote selection and casting of the ballot (DRE systems) Accept d.
-How transmission of data over a network (DRE Accept u. systems, where applicable) Доосрі e.
-How data handling in the processor and memory Accept 0. units f.
+VVSG Volume II Testing Requirement- Section 2 Section Section Section Section Section Section Section Section Section Section Section Section 1100 Volume ii Testing Requirement Section 2 2.2 2.3 2.4 2.5 2.6 2.7 2.8 2.9 2.10 2.11 2.12 2.13 а The electrical and mechanical functions of the equipment Accept b.
+How the processes of ballot handling and reading are performed (paper-based systems) Accept C. How vote selection and casting of the ballot (DRE systems) Accept d.
+How transmission of data over a network (DRE systems, where applicable) Accept e.
+How data handling in the processor and memory units Accept f.
 How data outputs are initiated and controlled Accept g.
 How power is converted or conditioned Accept h.
-How test and diagnostic information is acquired Accept and used 2.9.2 Maintenance Procedures The vendor shall describe preventative and Accept corrective, maintenance procedures for hardware and software.
-2.9.2.1 Preventative Maintenance Procedures The vendor shall identify and describe: A 4 4 a.
-All required and recommended preventive Accept maintenance tasks, including software tasks such as software backup, database performance analysis, and database tuning b.
-Number and skill levels of personnel required for Accept D. each task Доосрг C. Parts, supplies, special maintenance equipment, Accept 0. software tools, or other resources needed for 7.000 maintenance d.
-Any maintenance tasks that must be coordinated Accept with the vendor or a third party (such as coordination that may be needed for off-the-shelf items used in the system).
-2.9.2.2 Corrective Maintenance Procedures The vendor shall provide fault detection, fault Accept isolation, correction procedures, and logic diagrams for all operational abnormalities identified by design analysis and operating experience.
-Accept The vendor shall identify specific procedures to be used in diagnosing and correcting problems in the] Accept] system hardware (or user-controlled software).]]
-Descriptions shall include:]] Descriptions shall include. l 1 I I I l I . Ī
+How test and diagnostic information is acquired and used Accept 2.9.2 Maintenance Procedures The vendor shall describe preventative and corrective, maintenance procedures for hardware and software.
+Accept 2.9.2.1 Preventative Maintenance Procedures The vendor shall identify and describe: a.
+All required and recommended preventive maintenance tasks, including software tasks such as software backup, database performance analysis, and database tuning Accept b.
+Number and skill levels of personnel required for each task Accept C. Parts, supplies, special maintenance equipment, software tools, or other resources needed for maintenance Accept d.
+Any maintenance tasks that must be coordinated with the vendor or a third party (such as coordination that may be needed for off-the-shelf items used in the system).
+Accept 2.9.2.2 Corrective Maintenance Procedures The vendor shall provide fault detection, fault isolation, correction procedures, and logic diagrams for all operational abnormalities identified by design analysis and operating experience.
+Accept The vendor shall identify specific procedures to be used in diagnosing and correcting problems in the system hardware (or user-controlled software).
+Descriptions shall include: Accept а Steps to replace failed or deficient equipment Accept b.
+Steps to correct deficiencies or faulty operations in software Accept C. Modifications that are necessary to coordinate any modified or upgraded software with other software modules Accept Page 127 software modules 2008 25 11 1 ]